wendyverdonk93/docs/content/integrations/hosted/ccvshop/manual.md

 {{% introduction_hosted "CCV" %}}

 ### 1. Installation & Configuration
-1. Login into your backend and install the MultiSafepay app in the App Store
+1. Log in to your backend and install the MultiSafepay app in the App Store
 2. Go to _Mijn Webshop→Instellingen→Bestelproces & Voorraad→Betaalmethoden_
 3. Scroll down to the tab _Electronische betalingen_ and select MultiSafepay
 4. Fill in your Merchant Account, Merchant Site ID & Merchant Site Secure Code. {{% account_info %}}